Importance of Breach of Contract Remedies in a Lawsuit

 Breach of contract damages can include compensatory or actual damages.
 This choice of remedies allows the non-breaching party to be placed in a position as if the breach had not occurred.

-As the non-breaching party, you can seek general breach of contract remedies which include damages directly related to the breach.
+As the non-breaching party, you can seek general remedies for breach of contract which include damages directly related to the breach.
 Other forms of remedies include special damages.

 - Courts are very careful when awarding these types of remedies because of speculation.
 Another name for special damages is consequential damages.